Kshitiz-13/Digital-Qr-Menu/README.md

 # Digital-Qr-Menu
-Bulding digital QR menu!
+Building digital QR menu!
 A smart way to share your digital menu in a QR Code with your customers .
 Covid has changed the world !!
 Its time you change the way of showing your menu !

  # LIVE LINK--https://digital-qr-menu.herokuapp.com/